Where personal attention leads to personal achievement

 Many majors at SHU require an internship for graduation, and SHU’s extensive network of recruitment partners allows for students in all majors to gain experience through internships, field placements, and practicums.
 Students also intern in New York City throughout the school year and in their home states during summer breaks.
 Approximately 98% of our graduating seniors are attending top graduate and professional schools nationwide or are employed in full-time positions within the first year following graduation.

 As the second-largest Catholic university in New England, SHU provides students with an education rooted in the Catholic intellectual tradition.
 The spiritual heart of the campus is the stunning Chapel of the Holy Spirit, which provides a place of celebration and gathering for people of all faiths.

 Accelerated graduate degrees

-Recognizing the value of a graduate degree in today’s marketplace, SHU offers an array of accelerated bachelor’s-master’s degree programs in each of our colleges, which allows students to earn their undergraduate and graduate degrees within five to six years.
+Recognizing the value of a graduate degree in today’s marketplace, SHU offers an array of accelerated bachelor’s-master’s degree programs in each of our Colleges, which allow students to earn their undergraduate and graduate degrees in five to six years.

 Buildings and facilities

 On the heels of opening the Center for Healthcare Education, two new residence halls, and an on-campus diner, the Bobby Valentine Health & Recreation Center opened in August 2019, two additional residence halls will open in January 2020, and SHU has begun three more residence halls and dining areas.
 An engineering makerspace and an artificial intelligence lab were completed in fall 2019.

 The freshman academic experience at SHU